 Submissions to the ASN

 We also invite you to submit announcements or manuscripts to the ASN.
 Announcements may be sent to the editor by email, fax, or regular mail.
-For articles, we urge you to write, email, or phone the editor, Daniel Pinkerton, before submission to discuss your proposal.
-He can be reached by telephone at 612-624-7321, and by email at firstname.lastname@example.org.
-Manuscripts should be sent as an email attachment and formatted in Word for either the Macintosh or the PC.
+For article submissions, we urge you to email the editor, Dylan Mohr, to discuss your proposal.
+He can be reached by email at firstname.lastname@example.org.
+Manuscripts should be sent as a Word document via email.